zynachs/s3k-monitor/project-report.md

 The project builds upon the kernel s3k which is developed for RISC-V. The kernel utilizes the concept of *capabilities* to administer process permissions.
 Capabilities can be understood intuitively by their name: it is a description of what a process is able to do.
 If a process attempt to perform an action which it does not have a capability for, the kernel will interrupt it.
 Each process can have multiple capabilities at the same time and of differing types, e.g. one capability might describe which CPU clock cycles it is allowed to run on and another which parts of memory is has access to.
 The latter type of capability is central to this project.

 The project is mainly divided into two programs: (1) *monitor* and (2) *app*.
-Monitor will be administrating the app and enforcing the write xor execute policy ans software authentication.
+Monitor will be administrating the app and enforcing the write xor execute policy and software authentication.
 The purpose of the app is to test the implementation of the monitor.
 The overall design can be explained with [figure 1](#figure-1-overall-design-flowchart).

 ![image figure 1](./img/design_flow_chart.jpg)
 #### *Figure 1: overall design flowchart*